School of Medicine

 Content

-Students will spend the majority of clerkship time in the office of a family physician preceptor, where they will learn to conduct different types of ambulatory visits and to diagnose and manage common conditions seen by family physicians.
+The Family and Community Medicine Clerkship introduces students to the role and identity of the family physician in today’s healthcare system and demonstrates the family medicine approach to the comprehensive care of common health problems.
+Students spend the majority of clerkship time in the office of a primary care preceptor, where they learn to conduct different types of ambulatory visits and to diagnose and manage common conditions.
 Additional learning opportunities are provided through seminars and self-directed activities including videos, case studies, and recommended readings.

 Learn more about the Department of Family and Community Medicine at Baylor.